rpcpool/digital-asset-rpc-infrastructure/README.md

 If you need to install `sea-orm-cli` run `cargo install sea-orm-cli`.

+Note: The current SeaORM types were generated using version 0.9.3 so unless you want to upgrade you can install using `cargo install sea-orm-cli --version 0.9.3`.

+Also note: The migration `m20230224_093722_performance_improvements` needs to be commented out of the migration lib.rs in order for the Sea ORM `Relations` to generate correctly.

 #### Developing Locally

 _Prerequisites_

 -   A Postgres Server running with the database setup according to ./init.sql
 -   A Redis instance that has streams enabled or a version that supports streams
 -   A local solana validator with the Plerkle plugin running.
 -   Environment Variables set to allow your validator, ingester and api to access those prerequisites.

 See [Plugin Configuration](https://github.com/metaplex-foundation/digital-asset-validator-plugin#building-locally) for how to locally configure the test validator plugin to work.